Cheese Blintzes

 This post may contain affiliate links.
 Read my full disclosure policy.

 After years of cooking for my son, and now sometimes alongside him, this is the first recipe he’s ever passed along to me.
-That alone would make it special, but it’s even more meaningful because it comes from his roommate Josh, who learned it from his grandfather, Bob Rosenkranz.
+It feels even more special because it comes from his roommate Josh, who learned it from his grandfather, Bob Rosenkranz.
 It all just makes me happy—and it’s really delicious, too.

-Cheese blintzes are a traditional Eastern European Jewish dish.
-Thin, tender crêpes are wrapped around a lightly sweet farmer’s cheese filling, then pan-fried until golden and crisp.
+Cheese blintzes are a traditional Eastern European dish, made with thin, tender crêpes wrapped around a lightly sweet farmer’s cheese filling, then pan-fried until golden and crisp.
 Dust them with confectioners’ sugar, drizzle with honey or jam, and serve warm with sour cream.
-They’re the kind of dish that feels like home, perfect for brunch or a sweet treat any time.
+They’re perfect for brunch or a sweet treat any time.

 What You’ll Need To Make Cheese Blintzes